-Continued on additional page Yes No Previous editions are obsolete
+Continued on additional page Yes No Previous editions are obsolete Page 7 of 7 form HUD-52580 (3/2001) ref Handbook 7420.8

-WV-RAP Rental Application for Residents and Occupants - Please fill this page out, one per
+WV-RAP Rental Application for Residents and Occupants - Please fill this page out, one per household member Date: ☐ Head of ☐ Co-Head of ☐ Occupant Over ☐ Occupant under age Household Household age 18 18

-household member

-Date:

-□ Head of □Co-Head of □ Occupant Over Occupant under age

-Household Household age 18 18

 Name:

 Current Address:

-City State Zip
+City State)

-Driver's License or Identification on Card No. State o f Issue:
+Driver's License or Identificatio · · · · · ate of Issue :

-U.S. Citi izen?
-Yes No
+U.S. Citizen?
+No 1

-Social S ecurity #:
+Social Security #: • •

-Date of I Birth:
+Date of Birth:

-Race/Eth hnicity: (check one)
+Race/Ethnicity: (check one)

-0 American Indian/Alask kan Native and 0 Black/African American
+American Indian/Alask American Indian/Alaskan Native and

-Black/African America n 0 Black/African American and White
+Black/African America Black/African American Black/African American and White

-0 American Indian/Alask kan Native 0 Native Hawaiian/Other Pacific Islander
+American Indian/Alask an Native 0 Native Hawaiian/Other Pacific Islander

-0 American Indian/Alask kan Native and N White 0 Other multi-racial
+American Indian/Alask an Native and Whit e 0 Other multi-rac ial

-0 Asian 0 Unknown
+o Asian 0 Unknown

-0 Asian and White 0 White
+Asian and White 0 White

-y (Circle one): Not His panic or Latir 10 Hispa nic or Latino
+Ethnicity (Circle one): Not Hispani c or Latir 10 T .
+Hispanic or Latino

-Marital Status: (circle one) Single M ed Divorced Separated
+Marrie Divorced Separated

+· - • • ·

-Contact Phone Number: Alterna ate No:
+Contact Phone Number: te No:

-If you a re under the age of 18, please stop her ·e.
+If you are under the age of 18,

 Employment History (occupants age 18 and older)

 Current Employer Name:

 Current Employer Address:

 City State Zip

 Phone Number: Fax Number:

-Salary: Hourly Wage: Hours wor ked:
+Salary: Hourly Wage: Hours worl ked:

 Overtime rate: Overtime H Hours

 Bonuses: Commissions: Tips:

 Full Time Student?
 Yes No

-Emergency Contact Person (over 18 years of age and who will not be living with you)
+Emergency Contact Person

+(over 18 years of age and who will not be living with you)

-Name: Relationship: x
+Name: Relationship:

 Address:

 City State Zip

 Phone Number:

-Vehicles

-List all vehicles owned or operated by you, your spouse, or any occupants (including cars, trucks, motorcycles, trailers,

-etc.) Continue on a separate page if more than three.

-Make and Color of vehicle:

-Year: License #: State:

-Make and Color of vehicle: ~

-Year: License #: State:

-Make and Color of vehicle:

-Year: License #: State:

-State

-Authorization

-I/We authorize (homeowner name)to (1) obtain reports from consumer reporting agencies before, during, and after tenancy on matters relating to a lease by the above owner to me (2) to verify, by all available means, the information in this application, including income history and other information reported by employer's) to any state employment security agency, and (3) to disclose all such information to the United States Department of Housing and Urban Development ("HUD"), the State of West Virginia, and their respective employees, agents, contractors, and representatives in connection with the West Virginia Rental Assistance Program(WV-RAP).
+Vehicles List all vehicles owned or operated by you, y our spouse, or any occupants (including cars, truc ks. motorcycles, trailers. etc.) Continue on a separate page if more that 115, 11100010 j 0105, 01011015, Make and Color of vehicle: Year: License #: State: Make and Color of vehicle: Year: License #: State: Make and Color of vehicle: Year: License #: State: Authorization I/We authorize (homeowner name) obtain reports from consumer reporting agencies before, during, and after tenancy on matters relating to a lease by the above owner to me (2) to verify, by all available means, the information in this application, including income history and other information reported by employer's) to any state employment security agency, and (3) to disclose all such information to the United States Department of Housing and Urban Development ("HUD"), the State of West Virginia, and their respective employees, agents, contractors, and representatives in connection with the West Virginia Rental Assistance Program(WV-RAP).
 I/We also authorize HUD, WV-RAP, and their respective employees, agents, contractors, and Representatives to verify said information by all available means and to disclose said information to third parties as necessary to the operation and administration of the program.
 Work history information may be used only for this Rental Application.
 Authority to obtain work history information expires 365 days after the date of this application.

-Acknowledgement

-You declare that all your statements on this application are true and complete.
-You authorize us to verify this information through any means.
-If you fail to answer any questions or give false information, we may reject the application, retain all application fees and deposits as liquidated damages for our time and expense, and terminate your right of occupancy.
-Giving false information is a serious criminal offense.
-In lawsuits relating to the application or Lease Contract, the prevailing party may recover all attorney's fees and litigation costs from the losing party.
-We may at any time furnish information to consumers about your compliance with the Lease Contract, the rules, and financial obligations.

-This Rental Application and the Lease Contract are binding documents when signed.
-Please read them carefully.
-Before submitting a Rental Application or signing a Lease Contract, you may take a copy of these documents to review and/or consult an attorney.
-Additional provisions or changes may be made in the Lease Contract if agreed to in writing by all